communication

 Clearing a Path for Communication - By Lea Brandenburg, Communication Coach

-Communication fulfills a primary human need: the need to connect with other humans.
 In prisons, solitary confinement is used as a form of punishment because it deprives inmates of the opportunity to meet this basic need.
 It is considered a hardship, because by nature humans are social beings and must have a connection to other humans.

-In order to satisfy this fundamental need, it is important to clear a path during the communication process.
-The first thing is to recognize that communication is a two-way process.
-It is an activity, not a one-time event.
 Communication is not complete until the listener has heard you, understood you and responded to you.
 True communication is never a monologue; it is always dialogue where the listener's role is as central to the process as the role of the speaker.

 Here are a few suggestions to help you clear a path as you communicate: